wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/development/automation_en.md

 ---
 layout: service-detail
-title:  Backends - Automation
+title:  Development - Automation
 lang: en
-permalink: "/services/backends/automation_en/"
+permalink: "/services/development/automation_en/"
-lang_ref: services_backends_automation
+lang_ref: services_development_automation
-previous: services_backends_architecture
+previous: services_development_architecture
-next: services_backends_tooling
+next: services_development_tooling
 ---
 Almost all of the processes in backend deployment and operation can be automated.
 Here are some examples: